-Attention deficit hyperactivity disorder (ADHD) is characterized by symptoms that include: trouble organizing tasks, distracted easily, avoiding things that take effort, inability to sustain attention on a task, and problems with follow-through.
+Attention deficit hyperactivity disorder (ADHD) is characterized by symptoms that include: trouble organizing tasks, being easily distracted, avoiding things that take effort, an inability to sustain attention on a task, and problems with follow-through.
 Hyperactivity (fidgeting, excessive talking, restlessness) and impulsivity (difficulty waiting one’s turn or with patience, interrupting others) may also be symptoms of ADHD.

 The primary symptom of attention deficit hyperactivity disorder (ADHD) is a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or a child’s development.

 Attention deficit disorder begins in childhood (although it may not be diagnosed until later in life).
 The symptoms of inattention and hyperactivity need to show themselves in a manner and degree which is inconsistent with the child’s current developmental level.
 That is, the child’s behavior is significantly more inattentive or hyperactive than that of his or her peers of a similar age.

 Several symptoms must be present before age 12 (which is why ADHD is classified as a neurodevelopmental disorder, even if not diagnosed until adulthood).
 In the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV), symptoms were required before age 7.
 Now the age of 12 is seen as an acceptable criterion because it is often difficult for adults to look retrospectively and establish a precise age of onset for a child.
 Indeed, adult recall of childhood symptoms tends to be unreliable.
 Therefore, in the latest diagnostic manual (DSM-5), there is some additional leeway to the age cut-off.

 A person can present with symptoms that are predominantly characterized by inattention, predominantly hyperactivity-impulsivity, or a combination of the two.
 To meet for each of these ADHD specifiers, a person must exhibit at least 6 symptoms from the appropriate categories below.